 Literary novel sometimes have stickers on the cover, too, saying that the book was short listed for the Booker Prize or won the Orange Prize (or something similar).

 2. The two types of novel might be sold in a different format

 Genre fiction is usually sold in the "mass-market paperback" format (unless you happen to be one of the big, household names and have a bestseller on your hands every time you write a novel).

-Literary books, on the other hand, usually appear in hardback form first (or else as a "trade paperback," which is the same size as a hardback but has a soft cover)... and then in standard paperback a year later.
+Literary fiction, on the other hand, usually appears in hardback form first (or else as a "trade paperback," which is the same size as a hardback but has a soft cover)... and then in standard paperback a year later.